 The transmission’s main job is to reduce and transfer the power produced by the engine to the wheels.
 On FWD vehicles, the differential is inside the transmission unit.

-The flywheel connects the crankshaft to the transmission and both turn at the same speed.
-The torque converter will then transfer the power to the input shaft which will, in turn, engage all sorts of hydraulic components.
+The flywheel connects the crankshaft to the transmission, and both turn at the same speed.
+The torque converter will then transfer the power to the input shaft, which will, in turn, engage all sorts of hydraulic components.

-In comparison to the automatic transmission, manual transmission is much simpler.
+In comparison to the automatic transmission, the manual transmission is much simpler.
 It uses nothing but gears and a selector to perform the same task.